Teacher Tech

 You will want to fill down your formula so that it is applied to all of the students in the spreadsheet.

-5 thoughts on “Using Google Forms for Peer Evaluation”
+3 responses to “Using Google Forms for Peer Evaluation”

 Thank you Alice, I just finished my first Peer Evaluation forms following your models!!!
 I am using it tomorrow with my students final presentations!!